biojppm/rapidyaml/README.md

 ------

-## Using ryml in your project.
+## Using ryml in your project

-As with any library, you have the option to integrate ryml into your project's build setup, thereby building it with you project, or alternatively you can have ryml installed either manually or through package managers prior to configuring your project.
+As with any other library, you have the option to integrate ryml into your project's build setup, thereby building ryml together with your project, or -- prior to configuring your project -- you can have ryml installed either manually or through package managers.
 Currently [cmake](https://cmake.org/) is required; we recommend a recent cmake version, at least 3.13.